Have you just been told your baby has tongue tie, or are you worried they might have it?

 I have gaps in my teeth because of a tied tongue, can I get NHS braces?

-Orthodontic treatment is free up until the age of 18 as long as there is a real need for treatment.
+Orthodontic treatment is free for children and teens under 18 as long as there is a real need for treatment.
 You won't automatically qualify for braces on the NHS if you've got a tied tongue and are over 18.
 The NHS offers orthodontic treatment based on medical need, so your orthodontist will asses the gaps in your teeth and tell you if you're eligible for NHS prices or will need to pay privately.

 Read more about options for treating gaps in teeth.